TalhaSameja/talha-innovaxel-yousuf/README.md

-# 🔗 Django URL Shortener API
+Django URL Shortener API

-A simple URL shortening RESTful API built using Django and Django REST Framework as part of the **Innovaxel ASE Take-Home Assignment**.
+A simple URL shortening RESTful API built using Django and Django REST Framework as part of the Innovaxel ASE Take-Home Assignment.

 ---

-## 🚀 Features
+Features

 - Shorten long URLs
 - Retrieve original URLs using short codes